s-gv/pong-keras/README.md

 ================================

 This repo has implementations of reinforcement learning (RL) algorithms in Keras to learn to play Atari Pong.
-These implementations are what I wrote in the process of learning about these RL algorithms and are not well-tuned or performant.
+This is what I wrote in the process of learning about these RL algorithms and, it's not well-tuned or performant.
 If you're looking for a reference implementation to compare against, check out [OpenAI baselines](https://github.com/openai/baselines).